 Fort Sumner is a tiny village located in the state of New Mexico.
 With a population of 863 people and just one neighborhood, Fort Sumner is the 116th largest community in New Mexico.

-Because occupations involving physical labor dominate the local economy, Fort Sumner is generally considered to be a blue-collar town.
-50.90% of the Fort Sumner workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Fort Sumner, you'll notice that it is more blue-collar than most other communities in America.
+50.90% of Fort Sumner’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Fort Sumner is a village of construction workers and builders, service providers, and sales and office workers.
 There are especially a lot of people living in Fort Sumner who work in maintenance occupations (16.54%), office and administrative support (16.28%), and management occupations (9.30%).

 The village is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Fort Sumner has relatively fewer families with younger children, and/or college students.
 Combined, this makes Fort Sumner a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.